openlattice/openlattice-help-site-old/_info/hipaa.md

 ### Disaster Recovery

-We store periodic snapshots of the state of the Cassandra database clusters, so the information can be used to recover the system in the event of a system failure.
+We store periodic snapshots of the state of the Postgres database clusters, so the information can be used to recover the system in the event of a system failure.